multirotorsociety/mrs-documentation/docs/basic/components.md

   Matek F405 Flight Controller
 </p>

-The first thing to notice is the arrow located on the board. **The tip of the arrow represents the front of the drone.
+The first thing to notice is the arrow located on the board. **The arrow points towards the front of the drone.
 The FC should be mounted in the correct orientation**.
 Conveniently, this board has the pins labelled, but normally this will be indicated in the online manual.
 The important ports will be explained in greater detail below. **Reading the manual of a FC is essential for understanding in all situations**.

 The S1,S2,S3,S4 pins indicate the respective ESC PWM cables that needs to be connected with respect to the pins in the betaflight/flightstack configuration.
 While depending on the receiver and configuration TX,RX,SBUS pins can be used.